dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 Next we have `*`, `:` and `^` symbols.
 You will see these being used mostly in setting or, removing rules.
-The `*` symbol is used to select a group of instance names and applying or, removing rules on them.
+The `*` symbol is used to select a group of instance names, applying and removing rules on them.

 ```bash
 # let there be no borders :sunrise: